 If an actuary who was the Appointed Actuary for the immediately preceding filed Actuarial Opinion is replaced by an action of the Board of Directors, the Insurer shall within five (5) business days notify the Insurance Department of the state of domicile of this event.
 The Insurer shall also furnish the domiciliary commissioner with a separate letter within ten (10) business days of the above notification stating whether in the twenty-four (24) months preceding such event there were any disagreements with the former Appointed Actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scope, procedures, type of opinion issued, substantive wording of the opinion or data quality.
-The disagreements required to be reported in response to this paragraph include both those resolved to the former Appointed Aactuary's satisfaction and those not resolved to the former Appointed Aactuary's satisfaction of the each disagreements and the nature of its resolution (or that it was not resolved).
-Within this same ten (10) business days, The Insurer shall in writing also request in writing such former Appointed Aactuary to furnish a letter addressed to the Insurer stating whether the Appointed Aactuary agrees with the statements contained in Insurer's sletter and, if not, stating the reasons for which he or she does not agree; The former Appointed Actuary shall provide a written response to the insurer within ten (10) business days of such request, and the Insurer shall furnish such responsive letter from the former Appointed Aactuary to the domiciliary commissioner together with its own responses.
+The disagreements required to be reported in response to this paragraph include both those resolved to the former Appointed Actuary's satisfaction.
+The letter should include a description of the each disagreement and the nature of its resolution (or that it was not resolved).
+Within this same ten (10) business days, the Insurer shall in writing also request such former Appointed Actuary to furnish a letter addressed to the Insurer stating whether the Appointed Actuary agrees with the statements contained in the Insurer's letter and, if not, stating the reasons for which he or she does not agree.
+The former Appointed Actuary shall provide a written response to the insurer within ten (10) business days of such request, and the Insurer shall furnish such responsive letter from the former Appointed Actuary to the domiciliary commissioner together with its own responses.

-The Appointed Actuary must report to the Board of Directors or the Audit Committee each year on the items within the scope of the Actuarial Opinion.
+The Appointed Actuary must report to the Board of Directors each year on the items within the scope of the Actuarial Opinion.
 The Actuarial Opinion and the Actuarial Report must be made available to the Board of Directors.
-The minutes of the Board of Directors should indicate that the Appointed Actuary has presented such information to the Board of Directors or the Audit Committee and identify the manner of presentation (e.g., webinar, in-person presentation, written)that the Actuarial Opinion and the Actuarial Report were made available.
+The minutes of the Board of Directors should indicate that the Appointed Actuary has presented such information to the Board of Directors and identify the manner of presentation (e.g., webinar, in-person presentation, written).
 A separate Actuarial Opinion is required for each company filing an Annual Statement.
 When there is an affiliated company pooling arrangement, one Actuarial Report for the aggregate pool is sufficient, but there must be addendums to the Actuarial Report to cover non-pooled reserves for individual companies.

-The Actuarial Opinion and the supporting Actuarial Report and workpapers, should be consistent with the appropriate Actuarial Standards of Practice (ASOPs), including, but not limited to, ASOP No. 23, ASOP No. 36, ASOP No. 41 and ASOP No. 43, as promulgated by the Actuarial Standards Board.
+The Actuarial Opinion and the supporting Actuarial Report and workpapers should be consistent with the appropriate Actuarial Standards of Practice (ASOPs), including, but not limited to, ASOP No. 23, ASOP No. 36, ASOP No. 41 and ASOP No. 43, as promulgated by the Actuarial Standards Board.